tinuwalther/PodePSHTML/README.md

 ### Re-build SQLite by API

-Re-builds the SQLite-Data.pode page with the following Sql-Statement:
+Re-builds the SQLite-Data.pode page with own sql query:

 ````powershell
 $SqlQuery = 'SELECT * FROM "classic_ESXiHosts" Limit 5'